thejimmyg/git-workflow/README.md

 7. The upstream maintainer will merge your pull request using the Merge option (not rebase or squash).

-8. Now you can pull in the upstream changes of your changes:
+8. Now you can pull in the upstream changes:

    ```
    git fetch upstream